-Now more than ever, people are attracted towards brands with an authentic brand story.
+Now more than ever, people are attracted to brands with an authentic brand story.
 Because of this, it’s important that you learn to tell your brand’s story in the most attractive way possible.
-In this article, we’ll go over why brand stories are so important, and even how you can create a killer story of your own.
+It needs to be powerful, transparent, and most of all, genuine.
+You could think of the exact definition as follows.

 It’s easy to think about how a good brand story can create trust when you think about the people closest to you.
 Think about how much you know about the people you trust the most.

 If you’re like most people, then you have to know a great deal about someone in order to trust them completely.
 At least with most things.

 So now, let’s say that you’re selling a product or service, and the buyer doesn’t have any context for who you are and what you do.
 It’s easy for people to click your site, sure, but if it lacks content, substance, and authenticity, they won’t be able to connect with you.

 All this to say that a brand story helps connect people to your brand.
 It’s not just about writing a literal story.
 It’s about making a scene, standing out, and giving the customers something that they can relate to.

 This could be a story, sure, but it could also be the image that your brand projects.
 It could be the way people feel when they walk into your store.
 It can be anything.
 That being said, a brand story typically follows these guidelines:

 - Brand stories create a relatable personality

 Don’t worry, we’re going to dive into these points a bit more below with brands like Nike, GoPro, and even some smaller, lesser known businesses.
 For now, just keep an open mind, and remember that not all brand stories are written content.
 It’s more than that.